MichAuto > Blog > MichAuto News > MichAuto Helped to Facilitate New Partnership Between City of Detroit and Honda

 “Honda’s speed in addressing this challenge, paired with Detroit’s willingness to find and detail a use case for Honda, made this a model public-private partnership.
 The state’s goal is to conduct 15,000 tests a day.
 This kind of ingenuity will help us get there faster,” said Trevor Pawl, Senior Vice President at the Michigan Economic Development Corporation, and head of PlanetM, the state’s mobility initiative.

-“As the conveners of the Detroit Mobility Coalition in partnership with the City for the past several years, MICHauto is committed to facilitating connections such as this to benefit our communities.
+“As the conveners of the Detroit Mobility Coalition in partnership with the City for the past several years, MichAuto is committed to facilitating connections such as this to benefit our communities.
 This partnership with Honda in a time of crisis, is an ideal example of the importance of our mobility ecosystem to connect our local and state leadership and the automotive and mobility industry together.
-MICHauto is pleased to play a role in helping to facilitate this information and technology transfer,” said Glenn Stevens, Executive Director, MICHauto and Vice President, Automotive and Mobility Initiatives, Detroit Regional Chamber.
+MichAuto is pleased to play a role in helping to facilitate this information and technology transfer,” said Glenn Stevens, Executive Director, MichAuto and Vice President, Automotive and Mobility Initiatives, Detroit Regional Chamber.

 Honda Response to COVID-19: